yanranw1/ApolloTakeHome/README.md

 - JSON parse errors → `400 Bad Request`

 ### 4. Data Model Table

-This table explains the specific fields required for a Vehicle (useful to include in your documentation as well).

 | Field            | Type    | Description                          |
 | :--------------- | :------ | :----------------------------------- |